Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/essay.md

 - future public language infrastructure inside Wikimedia

 Prematurely treating the official Unicode block as "solved" risks spreading incorrect assumptions at Wikimedia scale.

+It also risks breaking or neglecting existing Wikimedia-facing integrations that were built around FSW, SWU, custom rendering, and external analyzer or image-server links.

 ## What would help